rbeyer/autocnet/README.md

 ## Installation Instructions
 We suggest using Anaconda Python to install Autocnet within a virtual environment.
 These steps will walk you through the process.

 1. [Download](https://www.continuum.io/downloads) and install the Python 3.x Miniconda installer.
 Respond ``Yes`` when prompted to add conda to your BASH profile.
+2. Install `mamba`. [`mamba`](https://github.com/mamba-org/mamba) is a fast cross platform package manager that has, in our experience, improved environment solving.
+The AutoCNet environment is complex and `mamba` is necessary to get a solve.
+To install `conda install -c conda-forge mamba`.
-2. Install the autocnet environment using the supplied environment.yml file: `conda env create -n autocnet -f environment.yml`
+3. Install the autocnet environment using the supplied environment.yml file: `mamba env create -n autocnet -f environment.yml`
-3. Activate your environment: `conda activate autocnet`
+4. Activate your environment: `conda activate autocnet`
-4. If you are doing to develop autocnet or would like to use the bleeding edge version: `python setup.py develop`.
+5. If you are doing to develop autocnet or would like to use the bleeding edge version: `python setup.py develop`.
 Otherwise, `conda install -c usgs-astrogeology autocnet`

 ## How to run the test suite locally